Anonymous IROS 2026 Submission

 Comparison with Demonstration-Free Methods

-A natural question is whether demonstration-free approaches, such as reinforcement learning or grasp synthesis, could replace our demonstration-based pipeline.
-In practice, these methods rely on carefully engineered reward or energy functions and well-chosen initializations to elicit the desired behavior, which becomes increasingly difficult for multi-stage tasks.
+Demonstration-free approaches such as reinforcement learning or grasp synthesis rely on carefully engineered reward functions and initializations, which becomes increasingly difficult for multi-stage tasks.

 Failure: Stable Grasp, Poor Task Compatibility